its-riyan/its-riyan/README.md

 - 👋 Hi, I’m @its-riyan
 - 👀 I’m a front end developer and IT business analyst.
-Have strong background in data structure and serach engine optimization.
+Have strong background in data structure and search engine optimization.
 - 🌱 I’m currently learning data analyst.
 - 📫 reach me at livvmyname@icloud.com